-The project proposes to rezone the parcel and amend the General Plan from "Single-Family Residential - 10,000 square foot minimum parcel size (R-1-10)" and "Urban Low Residential (R-UL)," to "Multi-Family Residential (RM-2) with an Open Space Easement "O" Combining District," and "Urban High Residential (R-UH)/Urban Open Space Lands (0-U)" and a PUD.
-A total of 4.41 acres would be designated as R-UH, and 2.58 acres would be designated as 0-U. Although the project proposes an increase in density, it is consistent with the General Plan Housing Element.
+The project proposes to rezone the parcel and amend the General Plan from "Single-Family Residential - 10,000 square foot minimum parcel size (R-1-10)" and "Urban Low Residential (R-UL)," to "Multi-Family Residential (RM-2-R) and Parks, Recreation and Open Space (PR) zone districts," and "Urban High Residential (R-UH)/Urban Open Space Lands (O-U)" and a PUD.
+A total of 4.41 acres would be designated as R-UH, and 2.58 acres would be designated as O-U. Although the project proposes an increase in density, it is consistent with the General Plan Housing Element.

-Government Code Section 65583(c) requires that the Housing Element set forth a 'We-year schedule of actions" for meeting its housing needs, including units for households in various income categories as well as units for "special needs populations."
+Government Code Section 65583(c) requires that the Housing Element set forth a "five-year schedule of actions" for meeting its housing needs, including units for households in various income categories as well as units for "special needs populations."
 Section 4.3 of the Housing Element aims to describe and quantify the need for units for each of these identified groups.